I had a blast making this Santa bread, and I know you will too! Let me show you how to make it with my step-by-step directions!

 2 1/4 teaspoons active dry yeast

-It has been years since I made this bread, but it was just as fun as I remembered.
-This Santa Bread makes a great gift, and you’ll love watching your friend’s and family’s faces light up when they see it!
+This Santa Bread makes a fabulous gift.
+You’ll love watching your friend’s and family’s faces light up when they see it!